hperer02/Portfolio-optimization-using-deep-learning/README.md

  	- Input gate: Defines the information which needs to be added to the memory.
   	- Output gate: Defines which information to use as the output

 Sen et al. designed an LSTM architecture to predict the future stock prices of top five assets from nine different sectors of the Indian Stock Market.
 The model uses only the ‘Daily close prices’ of the past 50 days of each stock.
 Therefore, the input layer takes the shape (50,1).
 Then, the model receives this data and forwards it to the first LSTM layer which contains 256 nodes.
 The LSTM layer has a shape of (50,256) at the output.
 The first LSTM layer is followed by a dropout layer which switches off 30 percent of the nodes to avoid overfitting and then another LSTM layer (50,256) receives the output coming from the dropout layer and which is followed by another dropout layer of the same dropout rate.
 Then finally, a dense layer with 256 nodes receives the output of the second LSTM layer and outputs a single node which yields the predicted value of the close price.
-The architecture diagram of the network is shown in figure 3.
+The architecture diagram of the network is shown below.
 ![image](https://github.com/hperer02/Portfolio-optimization-using-deep-learning/assets/124153856/da9f20a8-7b48-4c5f-848b-8c9e1d44e6fb)

 However, the layout of the of the above architecture has to be adjusted to fulfill the purpose of the task.
 Therefore, instead of taking the previous close prices of the past 50 days, last weeks’ data is considered and instead of predicting the close price of the next day, the closing prices for the next are predicted using the model.
-The model was implemented using TensorFlow (refer Appendix 2)
+The model was implemented using TensorFlow.

 ![image](https://github.com/hperer02/Portfolio-optimization-using-deep-learning/assets/124153856/98cc48c3-2d84-444e-9018-a5235e66a86d)